Become a Non-emergency Patient Transport officer.

 Join Kim as he provides insight into the NEPT course: why you should do it, career pathways, the St John NEPT course difference, as well as enrolment requirements and commonly asked questions.

 The course will be delivered in six blended modules of eLearning, face to face sessions, observation shifts and simulated training.
+Pre learning is involved in this course.
 Students will be required to attend one of our training facilities:

 - St John Ambulance (Victoria), Unit 8, 16A Keilor Park Drive, Keilor East, VIC, 3033